LArSoft/larsoft.github.io/LArSoftWiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 LArSoft is not a stand-alone product.
 It is intended to be used as part of an experiment, so the set-up instructions for the experiment you are working with is the best place to start.
 To find a specific project, first check the [Quick Links](Quick_Links), then look on your experiment's pages in redmine for instructions on installing LArSoft software.
 (Go to: https://cdcvs.fnal.gov/redmine/projects and search for your experiment.)

 The following is provided just to provide the general information that can be adapted by each experiment.
 These instructions are for working with larsoft release v1_00_00 and later, and mrb v1_00_00 and later.
-The instructions assume that LArSoft is installed locally using the download and installation instructions linked from the download page (see [Download instructions](Getting LArSoft)).
+The instructions assume that LArSoft is installed locally using the download and installation instructions linked from the download page, see [Download instructions](https://larsoft.github.io/LArSoftWiki/Getting_LArSoft).
 Changes needed for off-site installations will be noted.
 This documentation is evolving as we receive feedback.
 Please open an issue ticket if you have suggestions or complaints.

 Please note that all Fermilab redmine repository names are lower case.
-See the [LArSoft product list](LArSoft repositories packages and dependencies).
+See the [LArSoft product list](https://larsoft.github.io/LArSoftWiki/LArSoft_repositories_packages_and_dependencies).

 See [The developer environment](The_developer_environment) page for important information about the git branching model that should be used when developing LArSoft code.
 Detailed information about mrb is available from the [mrb reference guide](https://cdcvs.fnal.gov/redmine/projects/mrb/wiki/MrbRefereceGuide).
 Information about UPS is available from [getting started using UPS](https://cdcvs.fnal.gov/redmine/projects/ups/wiki/Getting_Started_Using_UPS)